 That is cheap.

-God doesn't think of the sexual union of man and wife as cheap.
-To Him it is so precious that every time one does this, He binds himself to the other person.
-We don't necessarily thing of it this way, but, I think that we should start.
+God does not think of the sexual union of man and wife as cheap.
+To Him it is so precious that every time one does this, he binds himself to the other person.
+We do not necessarily thing of it this way, but, I think that we should start.
 It makes marriage all that more precious.

 Obviously, here in I Corinthians 6, Paul is making a higher spiritual point concerning our relations with Christ, and with the world.
 Yet, he never strays very far from the physical application of it.
 The "one flesh" principle is absolutely vital to a Christian marriage.